InstituteforDiseaseModeling/idmtools_git_tags/docs/configuration.rst

 |IGT| Configuration
 ============================

 |IGT| uses idmtools to manage configurations.
-For details on the idmtools.ini, see :doc:`idmtools:configuration` It add a new section *GIT_TAG*
+For details on the idmtools.ini, see :doc:`idmtools:configuration`.
+This plugin add a new section *GIT_TAG*.

 The following options are available: